-And it only takes following these four basic rules
+And it only takes following these four basic rules on swimming pools

 As in any sport, a general unawareness about pool etiquette is one of the defining marks of a novice swimmer.
 And this isn’t necessarily a bad thing—it’s too common a fault as to elicit any reaction stronger than slight annoyance.
 But with that initial lenience comes the expectation that the beginner take the initiative to learn the rules.
 The importance of this cannot be overstated, especially when we’re talking about public swimming pools, which often tend to be busy.
 So how do you navigate your way through a crowd of experienced swimmers?